 In the digital age, there’s almost no limit to the amount of data you can collect and analyze about your customers and your marketing efforts.
 However, if you’re new to attribution, keep it simple in the beginning by focusing higher-level data, such as revenue and marketing spend, to avoid becoming overwhelmed with numbers.
 Save the more granular customer data for future iterations when you’ve got more experience under your belt.

+If interpreting data feels like trying to read foreign language, the first step is to acknowledge what you don’t know and seek external resources to make the job easier.
 It’s not necessary to hire an expensive in-house expert; there are plenty of effective and affordable solutions available to help you analyze complex data and generate actionable insights.
 Whatever tool you choose, just be sure that you’re getting clean, accurate and trustworthy results.

 You probably already have discrete metrics and measurement tools in place for each marketing channel that you currently employ, from email to pay-per-click to social media campaigns.
 In order to make effective use of marketing attribution, however, you’ll need to establish a set of common metrics that you can use across all channels in your attribution analysis.